 Our mission is to celebrate all children by empowering families and communities with the special education answers and advocacy they need.
 Since 2003, Breaking Autism has served individuals, families, organizations, experts, and entire communities.
 Contact us today for more information about our initiatives, including special education consulting, advocacy, legal representation, education and speaking engagements.

-Our Story: Empowering Children to Reach Their True Potential
+Empowering Children to Reach Their True Potential

 At Breaking Autism, we help children, families, and professionals in the special needs community.
 We understand the complex and challenging road ahead.
 We are here for you.
 Time is far too crucial in the development of a child to let it frivolously pass.